-During the year ended 31 August 2020, total expenditure of £9,418k (2019: £9,403k) was met by recurrent grant funding from the ESFA together with other incoming resources.
-The excess of income over expenditure the year (excluding restricted fixed asset funds and transfers to restricted fixed asset funds) was £67k (2019: £145k expenditure over income).
+During the year ended 31 August 2021, total expenditure of £9,543k (2020: £9,418k) was met by recurrent grant funding from the ESFA together with other incoming resources.
+The excess of expenditure over income in the year (excluding restricted fixed asset funds and transfers to restricted fixed asset funds) was £571k (2020: £145k income over expenditure).